hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

 ## General

-The general config of a monitor looks like this
+The general config of a monitor looks like this:

 ```ini
 monitor=name,resolution,position,scale